 Life jackets for sale: We sell the above sizes of life jackets at our Safe Kids Office.
 For pricing, click on this link.

 Life Jacket Loaner Program: In an effort to make life jackets readily available in communities with partners, we have created a Life Jacket Loaner Program where residents can check out a loaner life jacket for up to two weeks, free of charge.
 Much like borrowing a library book, the user simply fills out a form with their contact information and agrees to bring the life jacket back after two weeks or be billed for it.

 There are all sizes of life jackets available for check out and you do not need to be a member/patient (if applicable) at the locations where we offer these services.
 For a listing of the locations where these programs are available and for more information, click the links below:

 While having a pool in one’s backyard can provide for lots of family fun, it also comes with a great deal of responsibility.
 From keeping it clean to assuring the safety of those children using it or others in the neighborhood, there are lots of things to keep in mind.
-Most communities have city ordinances that require 4 sided fencing around any below ground pool.
+Most communities have city ordinances that require 4 sided fencing around any in-ground pool.
 That is not the case with above ground pools and as they have gained popularity, more and more of these are making their way into residential neighborhoods.
-It is important for parents and caregivers to know where pools are located in their residential neighborhoods so as to keep children safe.
+It is important for parents and caregivers to know where pools are located in their residential neighborhoods.
 Water can be intriguing and young children often toddle off to explore their environment.
 Drowning is a silent killer so children could be in trouble in the water and adults may not even be aware.

-If you have a below-ground pool in your backyard, or if you are considering one, make sure you are knowledgeable about your liability and related safety issues.
+If you have an in-ground pool in your backyard, or if you are considering one, make sure you are knowledgeable about your liability and related safety issues.
 Above-ground pools also require close attention and these are a few things to consider as a pool owner: